Seychelles : Strengthening Emergency Response Management and Climate Resilience

 In the context of the Cat-DDO policy dialogue, the Government of the Seychelles requested assistance for its efforts to further strengthen disaster risk and climate resilience in the country.
-The ACP-EU NDRR project will support the Seychelles by:
+This ACP-EU NDRR project is supporting the Seychelles by:

-- Strengthening disaster risk management (DRM) within the institutions of the Government;
+- Strengthening disaster risk management (DRM) within the institutions of the Government, and;

 - Integrating disaster risk reduction (DRR) into development planning and decision-making, thereby strengthening coastal resilience.

 Component 1: Enhancing Seychelles’ Emergency Preparedness and Response (EP&R) system